isaacslaboratory/Raspberry-Pi-Pico-W/README.md

-# Programming the Raspberry Pi Pico W
+# Raspberry Pi Pico W: Programming and Projects

-In this repository, we documnent the files and tools we used to develop codes for Raspberry Pi Pico W board.
+In this repository, we documnent the projects we have been working on with the Raspberry Pi Pico W board.